- Investing your hard-earned money can sometimes be emotional, and, from time-to-time, very scary.

-- This is certainly the case when we are faced with the constant barrage of tsunami-sized waves of bad news that the financial press seem to like to throw at us.
+- This is certainly the case when we are faced with the constant barrage of tsunami-sized waves of bad news that the financial press seems to like to throw at us.

-- You could panic into making some rash changes to our portfolios, even when we know, from history, that this happens periodically; this time is not different; at some point in the future the markets will recover, and continue to advance.
+- You could panic into making some rash changes to our portfolios, even when you know, from history, that this happens periodically; this time is not different; at some point in the future the markets will recover and continue to advance.

-A successful investor knows that, during these moments, you must stay invested, remain in the fight, and leave your perfectly-built lifetime investment portfolio alone.
+- A successful investor knows that, during these moments, you must stay invested, remain in the fight, and leave your perfectly built lifetime investment portfolio alone.

 (Please note that the value of investments can rise and fall and are not guaranteed.
 Past performance is no guarantee of future returns, you may not get back the sum invested, especially in the short term.)